-Researchers in Statistics at Warwick are developing and utilizing modern statistics, mathematics and computing to solve practical problems such as:
+Researchers in Statistics at Warwick are developing and utilizing modern statistics, mathematics and data science to solve practical problems such as:

-- Discovering which genes can discriminate between diseased and healthy patients
+- Discovering which genes' activity can discriminate between diseased and healthy patients

 - Modelling and detecting asset price bubbles while they are happening and before they burst